Merlinssearch/Merlin_vim/README.md

 A modern Neovim configuration built on NvChad with LSP, formatting, linting, and syntax highlighting support for multiple programming languages.

-# My Neovim Setup

 **My Setup**: Arch Linux

-Should work on any Linux distro if not and u found a solution post it in ISSUES so other profit from it too (some may have old Nvim versions - consider building from source if something doesn't work).
+Should work on any Linux distro.
+If not and you found a solution, post it in ISSUES so others can profit from it too!

+Some distros may have old Nvim versions - consider building from source if something doesn't work.
 Should maybe work with Brew on macOS too.

-I also managed to use PowerShell with WSL to get Nvim running on Windows(spend too much time with , just use VisualStudio with vim motion .
-Not worth the time no system clipboard wokrig for me xD ).
+I also managed to use PowerShell with WSL to get Nvim running on Windows (spent too much time with it though - just use Visual Studio with vim motion.
+Not worth the time, no system clipboard working for me xD).

+# Package Manager Quick Reference

+Different Linux distros use different package managers, but they work similarly.
+Just replace `pacman` with your distro's package manager and the appropriate flags.
+Here's the conversion:

+- **Arch/Manjaro**: `pacman -S package_name`
+- **Ubuntu/Debian**: `apt install package_name`
+- **Fedora/RHEL**: `dnf install package_name`
+- **openSUSE**: `zypper install package_name`
+- **Alpine**: `apk add package_name`

 ## Prerequisites